TurkServer/docs/index.md

 For now, fill in "adminPassword", "accessKeyId", and "secretAccessKey".
 We'll come back to the other parts later.

 Finally, run your app with `meteor --settings settings.json`.
-When you navigate to `http://localhost:3000/`, you should still see the "Click me" page, but now you should also see a popup that prompts you to select a "batch:"
+When you navigate to `http://localhost:3000/` (the default route `'/'`), you should see your "home" template (which prompts you to accept the HIT), and now you should also see a popup that prompts you to select a "batch:"

 ![screenshot](img/popup.png)